HaitaoYang1978/Gene_set_HDI/README.md

 5. Zhang CH, Zhang SS.
 Confidence intervals for low dimensional parameters in high dimensional linear models, Journal of the Royal Statistical Society: Series B (Statistical Methodology) 2014;76:217-242.
 6. Van de Geer S, Bühlmann P, Ritov Ya et al. On asymptotically optimal confidence regions and tests for high-dimensional models, The Annals of Statistics 2014;42:1166-1202.

-## Tutorial based on a toy data of SNP genotype
+## Tutorial based on an example of SNP genotype data
 A simple working toy data, a 600×992 matrix consisting of two genes and a phenotype.
 There are 168 SNPs in gene 1 and 823 SNPs in gene 2. the gene2 is set to be associated with the phenotype dependent on the cumulative weak signal model (CWSM).
 ### Set Working Directory and random seed
 ```